 NZ has plenty of options for bedding to suit both single and king single mattress sizes, but a great tip is to consider the height of your mattress too.
 Many mattresses are quite high so it pays to go up a size to ensure that the fitted sheet isn’t too tricky to get on the mattress and that the flat sheet is easily tucked in.

 The Plyhome mattress is actually designed with a lower 150mm profile.
 This enables you to get the maximum benefit of the guardrail but without losing any mattress quality.
 Our mattresses are double sided (so can be flipped for Summer vs Winter for much more favourable mattress longevity) plus they have premium short profile springs.
-They’re more expensive than many on the market but as soon as you see them understand why: they’re very, very good.
+They’re more expensive than many on the market but as soon as you see them you'll understand why: they’re very, very good.
 And in our humble opinion, you don’t want to muck around with growing spines.

 Lastly, if this bed decision is about transitioning a toddler into a bed and you'll soon be going through night-time bathroom training...definitely invest in some quality mattress protectors and some "Brolly Sheets" too (makes night-time sheet changes so much easier).